worldunseen/dotfiles/README.md

 ### Roles

+#### auth

+- `secret_service_integration_is_enabled` - Boolean that disables GNOME keyring and enables custom Secret Service integration with password manager if set to true.
+Defaults to false

 #### gpg_key

 - `gpg_private_key` - The armored (ASCII) private key to import, represented as a string.
 Formatting should look like this: